Foreign relations of Iraq: 1958 to 1968

 In July 1958, a political crisis erupted in Lebanon resulting from tensions between the pro-Western government and its political opponents inspired by Nasser, eager to join the United Arab Republic.
 Neighboring Jordan feeling threatened, requested military support from the Iraqi government, which sent the 2nd armored division from Diwaniyah towards Amman.
 But the Nasserist officer Abd al-Salam Arif who commanded this division decided to turn back on the night of 13 July 1958 to 14 July 1958, and upon returning to Baghdad, attacked the royal palace with the help of Abd al-Karim Qasim, co-organizer of the coup d'état.
 Prime Minister Nuri al-Said and the royal family were massacred (despite the latter's quick surrender), after which the putschists proclaimed the Republic of Iraq, and the dissolution of the Arab Federation of Iraq and Jordan.

 Officers Abd al-Karim Qasim and Abd al-Salam Arif, leaders of the 1958 Iraqi revolution.

 In the following years, the newly proclaimed Republic based its regime on Arab socialism and reoriented its foreign policy towards the Eastern Bloc allowing several communist countries, including the Soviet Union and the People's Republic of China, to open embassies in Baghdad.
 While withdrawing from the Baghdad Pact (whose headquarters was moved to Ankara) in March 1959, Abd al-Karim Qasim in power in Iraq maintained close ties with London and the United States, which accommodated his rapprochement with the Soviet Union.
 An Iraqi delegation went to Moscow as early as 16 March 1959.

-Domestically, Abd al-Karim Qasim and Abd al-Salam Arif shared power and the main ministries, but quickly, tensions appeared in the new Iraqi government, between nationalists favorable to Iraq's independence, and Nasserists favorable to its attachment to the United Arab Republic.
+Domestically, Abd al-Karim Qasim and Abd al-Salam Arif shared power and the main ministries, but tension soon erupted between nationalists favorable to Iraq's independence, and Nasserists favorable to its attachment to the United Arab Republic.
 In December 1958, Abd al-Salam Arif (Nasserist) was arrested and imprisoned on the order of the Prime Minister, his former brother-in-arms Abd al-Karim Qasim (independentist), provoking tensions with Egypt of Gamal Abdel Nasser.
 These were accentuated in June 1961 by an Iraqi project to annex Kuwait, a small oil-rich emirate southeast of Iraq, condemned by Egypt, Lebanon, Jordan, Tunisia, the United States, Iran, and Japan.
 In retaliation for these international condemnations, Abd al-Karim Qasim broke Iraq's diplomatic relations with these states.
 Great Britain kept 5,000 soldiers in Kuwait (supposed to withdraw upon its independence in 1961), replaced the following months by a multinational Arab force initiated by Nasser, pushing Abd al-Karim Qasim to abandon his invasion project.
 In February 1963, the latter was overthrown and executed following a coup d'état by the Ba'ath Party, which placed his rival Abd al-Salam Arif in the presidency, a position he held until his accidental death three years later.
 His brother Abd al-Rahman Arif succeeded him, but remained in power for only two years.